lawndoc/flair/README.txt

     - Updated src/generator.py but most of the heavy lifting goes on in src/AST.py with the genCode() method for each node
     - Made lots of test files to test features of language
+    - Made a "late CS1 program" named "sum-of-primes.flr" that will add all of the prime numbers less than the maximum number inputted by the user.
+This was a solution to one of the Euler Project Problems (Problem 10) to find the sum of all primes below 2 million.

 Known Bugs: